COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Adolescent Health Center (AHC) - Outpatient Care and Training

 Patients 12 through 21 years of age with primary and consultative medical needs are seen from 8:30 a.m. to 4 p.m., five days a week.
 Urgent care and appointment patients are seen by fellows on a rotational basis.
-The Burgess Clinic, a special clinic for HIV-infected or at-risk youth, and the Youth Pride Clinic, a special clinic for LGBTQ youth, are also part of the ambulatory experience.
+The Youth Pride Clinic, a special clinic for LGBTQ youth, is also part of the ambulatory experience.
 All fellows develop a panel of continuity patients.